ipleiria-robotics/iMultComP/README.md

 - In the folder AM335x_PRU_Examples, there are several tutorials to learn how to program the PRU´s but also to better understand how the PRU´s work inside the ARM AM335x processor

+## Github Organization

+-  In order to have competence on Texas tools I recommend starting with the tutorials that are in the folder `AM335X_PRU_Examples`

+- After performing the previous step, you are ready to understand the construction of industrial protocols with TI-RTOS.
+The projects are in the `Individual_Projects_Protocols` folder.

+- In the folder `Auto_detection_protocol` there is a project that detects the protocol automatically.
+This project is useful for creating a bootloader capable of automatically starting any project present in the `Individual_Projects_Protocols` folder.